Landing page with styled-components and react-bootstrap

 Install react-bootstrap:

-Let’s create the content for the landing page instead of the paragraph: one row
+Let’s create the content for the landing page instead of the paragraph: one row with two columns.

 For that, let’s install react-bootstrap: